YWCA Spokane Service Updates During COVID-19

 Our 24hr domestic violence helpline, 509-326-2255, will remain available for you to call at any time.
 This is the best number for you to contact if you need someone to talk to immediately.
 Through the helpline, our confidential advocates are available to contact if you or someone you know has questions or concerns about intimate partner domestic violence at any time.
+You can also call this number to access YWCA Spokane’s confidential safe shelter.
+Trained advocates on the crisis line can provide a screening to determine if YWCA Spokane’s safe shelter is an option.
 If it is safe to do so, you can also reach our confidential advocates via email at firstname.lastname@example.org, or through text messages at 509-220-3725.

 If your housing has been or is being impacted by intimate partner domestic violence, you can call or text our Housing Advocacy Resource Line at 509-998-5959.
 You can expect a call back within 72 hours.
 Our housing team can provide safety planning, resources and referrals, and help you navigate your housing crisis.
+In addition, YWCA Spokane has funds available to assist qualifying households with their housing crisis.
 If you have worked with a housing advocate in the past, you can also reach out to them with the contact information that you already have.
-Our Responsible Renters Class, part of our regular housing assistance programing, is suspended until further notice.

 If you need assistance with a protection order due to intimate partner domestic violence, or if you are the listed victim in a criminal case and you need to speak to an advocate, please call 509-477-3656 option #1.
 If one of our legal advocates is not able to answer during the time of your call, if it is safe for you to do so, please leave a detailed message including a way to contact you, and a legal advocate will reach out to you as soon as they are able to.